Magyartanulas/magyartanulas.github.io/word_building.md

 ### Compound Words

-Compound words are no stranger to the Hungarian Language, you may have heard of the famous 44-letter long word `megszentségteleníthetetlenségeskedéseitekért` and just for fun, we'll go through all of it.
+Compound words are no stranger to the Hungarian Language and naturally they're quite logical, you may have heard of the famous 44-letter long word `megszentségteleníthetetlenségeskedéseitekért` and just for fun, we'll go through all of it.

 * `szent` - holy/saint.
 * `szentség` - holiness/saintliness